UT Tyler School of Nursing

 All applicants must apply to the University prior to applying to the nursing program.
 Go to the Undergraduate Admissions page to complete the Apply Texas application.
 You must follow the directions in the letter to accept your University admission in MyUTTyler.
 Once you receive a letter from the University indicating acceptance, then go to the next step and apply to the nursing program through NursingCas.
 Applicants must upload a copy of the admission in the online application system.

 Application deadlines are September 15th and February 15th.

 What is NursingCAS?

 NursingCAS is the nations' only online application service for individuals applying to nursing programs offered at all levels.
 The service helps to streamline the application process while providing guidance, updates, and supports to applicants every step of the way.
 On NursingCAS you will be able view our program details, requirements, deadlines, tracks offered and other important information.

 What are the benefits of applying through NursingCAS?

 NursingCAS allows applicants to use a single online resource to research and apply to any nursing programs at participating schools nationwide.
-It is a convenient and cost effective option, as applicants only need to complete one, online application and send one set of supporting materials, which cuts down on the repetitive nature of the process and data entry.
+It is a convenient and cost effective option, as applicants only need to complete one online application and send one set of supporting materials.
+This cuts down on the repetitive nature of the process and data entry.
 You can sign up to receive emails from schools about new programs, upcoming deadlines, and available seats.
 There is also a customer service team available to help you, and you can check your status online or on your smartphone 24/7 to track your application.

 When can I start my application on NursingCAS?